Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Purpose**: Powers dynamic story generation, and manages game flow, player choices, and game logic.

 - **Actions**:
-  - **Story Generation**: Requests internal AI-Language Model to generate story content.
+  - **Story Generation**: Requests internal AI-language model to generate story content.
   - **Handle Player Actions**: Processes player choices (e.g., collecting items, battling bosses).
   - **Card & Buff Management**: Manages cards and buffs during in-game interactions.
 (The card Management interface is responsible for updating, creating, and returning card actions.
 The game engine interface is responsible for applying the effects in-game and to the client)
   - **Boss Battle Simulation**: Executes logic for combat and progression.